charbelsan/world-modality-vla/docs/LLM_VLA_FPLUS.md

    - Cross-attend z_pred into ACT hidden states only.
    - Gated residual with gate initialized to 0.
 4) CoC (Phase 2):
+   - Default: **single forward pass** where CoC target tokens come after `<ACT>`.
-   - Separate forward pass for language loss on CoC text.
+   - Optional: **separate forward pass** for CoC loss.
-   - Actions are computed first and are not conditioned on CoC output.
+   - In both cases: actions are computed from `<ACT>` hidden states and are not conditioned on generated CoC tokens.

+### Relation to Alpamayo‑R1
+Alpamayo‑R1 trains a VLM on a *unified autoregressive token stream* where **reasoning and trajectories share a common token space** and are optimized with standard next‑token cross‑entropy.
+In that setup, reasoning is an explicit conditioning signal for the behavior/trajectory prediction.

+F+ intentionally differs: we want a “do‑no‑harm” robotics policy where control does not depend on any text generation (to avoid feedback loops and brittle shortcuts).
+If you want to explore Alpamayo‑style coupling later, do it as an explicit ablation (e.g., generate reasoning first, then act), not as the default.

+Reference:
+- Alpamayo‑R1 (NVIDIA, 2025): arXiv:2509.19232

 ### Losses
 - L_action: MSE on action chunk.